-If you bring or are in possession of a firearm at school you will be expelled from the regular school for not less than one year and will be referred for criminal prosecution.
+If you bring or are in possession of a firearm at school you will be expelled, with or without continuing educational services, from the regular school for not less than one year, will be referred for mental health services, and will be referred for criminal prosecution.
 [F.S.
-1006.07(2)(1)]
+1006.07(2)(I)]